Apollonia (Illyria): Legacy

 Apollonia has not been inhabited after its 4th century AD abandonment, with the exception of a monastery.
 As such, by the end of antiquity, the city was largely depopulated, hosting only a small Christian community.
-This community (which probably is part of the site of the old city) built on a nearby hill the church of the Dormition of the Theotokos (Shën Mëri), part of the Ardenica Monastery.
+This community (which probably is part of the site of the old city) built the church of the Dormition of the Theotokos (Shën Mëri) on a nearby hill, part of the Ardenica Monastery.
 At the monastery a Greek language school was operating at 1684 which provided also 'higher education' that time.
-A school still existed at 1880 but with a limited number of students.
+A school still existed in 1880 but with a limited number of students.

 In June 2020, part of the site was vandalized by unknown individuals.
 Two columns were knocked down, but were subsequently re-erected.
 According to the site's director, the damage might be "irreparable" and likely occurred during the COVID-19 lockdown.
 The incident was condemned by Albanian archeologists and the President of Albania, Ilir Meta.